felixlopz/hubrise-test-task/content/apps/catalog-manager/en/products.md

 ![Catalog Manager Add Product Details](./images/010-2x-new-product-details.png)

 ## Delete a Product

 To delete a product, select it from the product list and click on the delete icon in the product details pane.

 ## Rearrange Products

-The order in which products are displayed in the catalog list can be changed by dragging products and category headings using the drag handles on the right of the product block.
+You can rearrange the order of the items by using the drag handle on the right-hand side of the product entry.

 ![Catalog Manager Rearrange Products](./images/013-2x-move-product.png)

+The order in which products are displayed in the Catalog Manager is maintained in the apps you push the catalog into.